 - Don’t use clichés: the committee members will probably be reading hundreds of applications.
 So clichés that they will have already read many times will not impress.

-- Overly wordy and flowery writing: the committee will want an essay that is concisely written and that makes a clear point.
+- Overly wordy and flowery writing: the committee will want an essay that was concisely written and that makes a clear point.
 They will not want to have to decipher complex sentences.

-- Errors in your writing: always ensure that your writing is carefully proofread so that you will make the right first impression.
+- Errors in your writing: always ensure that your writing was carefully proofread so that you will make the right first impression.